yaranpang/Week1_Test/ReadMe.md

 ## Visual Search Integration

-1. **Is integration of  /search and /uploadsearch using Javascript feasible?**
+1. **Is integration of  /search and /uploadsearch using Javascript feasible?** visenze javascript sdk supports it.

 <br />

 2. **What is the throughput our visual search system can support?
 Does this scale horizontally?**
+The througput of search system can be adjusted based on the speed image provider can support.
+It can be scaled when the amount of images that needed to be searched is large(not sure).
 <br />

 3. **Does /uploadsearch support .ai files?
 If not, what is the error message?**